Code-Institute-Submissions/Gwgjnr-project_four_MayResub/README.md

 <i>As a user I can create an event so that I can organise a group in advance for my activity.</i>

-* The form page is clearly labelled in the nav bar and intro text once logged in, I have created events through the form to ensure they are posted to the event list.
+* The form page is clearly labelled in the nav bar and intro text box once logged in, I have created events through the form to ensure they are posted to the event list.

 Conclusion: Passed